josmar-crwdstffng/angular/aio/content/guide/inputs-outputs.md

 ### Configuring the parent component

-The next step is to bind the property in the parent component's template.
+The next step is to bind the property in the template of the parent component.
 In this example, the parent component template is `app.component.html`.

-1. Use the child's selector, here `<app-item-detail>`, as a directive within the parent component template.
+1. Use the selector of the child, here `<app-item-detail>`, as a directive within the parent component template.
 1. Use [property binding](guide/property-binding) to bind the `item` property in the child to the `currentItem` property of the parent.

     <code-example header="src/app/app.component.html" path="inputs-outputs/src/app/app.component.html" region="input-parent"></code-example>